Hello! Who are you? And tell us a little bit more about your diabetes.

 Does your diabetes restrict you from exercise or your daily job?

 Yes, I do exercise.
-I try to do walking and weight training at home throughout the week!
+I try to walk and do weight training at home throughout the week!
 To improve my diabetes even more, I try to stay active and track my steps!
 I try to stay above 7,500 steps a day!

 I am an ESL teacher!
 Teaching with diabetes can have its challenges, so I am thankful for my CGM and pump combo (closed loop).